AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

 **Visitor Lookback Window**

-The visitor lookback window will consider the totality of a visitor’s hits within the reporting window of your Workspace Panel, plus the full months that encompass the reporting window.
+The visitor lookback window will consider the totality of a visitor's hits within the reporting window of your Workspace Panel, plus the full months that encompass the reporting window.
 For example, if the reporting window date range is September 15 - September 30, the visitor lookback date range would be September 1 - September 30.
 For more information regarding the visitor lookback window, please refer to [Data appearing outside the reporting window](https://helpx.adobe.com/analytics/kb/data-appearing-outside-reporting-window.html).

 **Attribution Lookback Window Example**

-To illustrate the impact of attribution lookback windows, we’ll apply a Linear model (which gives equal credit to all touch points) to our above example:
+To illustrate the impact of attribution lookback windows, we'll apply a Linear model (which gives equal credit to all touch points) to our above example:

 When using the **visit attribution lookback window**, each visit has its conversion distributed independently: